-The 100k Genome Project was set up to collect and analyse genetic data from people with rare diseases or infections, and their families, as well as from people with common cancers.
-Recruitment is planned until the end of 2017, with the aim of covering 100,000 genomes.
-This genetic information will be stored and used for future research, helping us learn more about the causes of different diseases and develop new, more targeted treatments.
+The 100,000 Genomes Project was set up to collect and analyse genetic data from individuals and families with rare diseases, as well as from people with common cancers.The Project achieved its goal of sequencing 100,000 genomes in December 2018.
+The genetic information will be stored and used for future research, helping us learn more about the causes of different diseases and develop new, more targeted treatments.

 To improve the Project, as it was being implemented and for future similar exercises, it was important to understand better:

 - why people agree to take part in genomics research